Skip to content

 The Power of Nostalgia Marketing Techniques

-Discover how nostalgia marketing techniques in the CPG industry evoke cherished memories, shape consumer emotions, drive brand loyalty, and influence purchasing decisions.
+Discover how CPG nostalgia marketing techniques evoke cherished memories, shape consumer emotions, drive brand loyalty, & influence purchasing decisions.

 Remember when all you needed to make your day was finding a Dunkaroos in your lunchbox?
 Chances are that having one today would evoke that feeling.
 Nostalgia has that awesome gift.
 It transports us back to beloved moments and places.
-Small wonder that as the Dunkaroos generation becomes parents, marketers are appealing to that sensibility to sell products.
+Nostalgia also creates an opportunity for marketers to appeal to the desires of their consumers with something as simple as packaging, or reviving an old flavor.
+It is no coincidence that as the generation who fondly remembers Dunakroos becomes parents, the product made a revival.

 What is Nostalgia Marketing and Why it Works